anastamerr/QuantumFlow/explanation.md

 ## Code Generation Algorithm

-One of the most powerful features of QuantumForge is its ability to generate executable quantum code from the visual circuit.
+One of the most powerful features of QuantumFlow is its ability to generate executable quantum code from the visual circuit.
 This is handled by the `codeGenerator.ts` utility.

 ### Qiskit Code Generation